TheOdinProject/curriculum/new_course/1_programming_fundementals/hashes.md

-# Hashes in Ruby
+### Introduction
 Now that you know a bit about arrays, it's time to get into the array's supercharged cousin: **the hash**.
 The short definition is: Ruby hashes are variables that can store collections of data.

-Basically like arrays, right?

-## Learning Outcomes
+### Learning Outcomes

-By the end of this reading you'll be able to:
+*Look through these now and then use them to test yourself after doing the assignment*

-* Tell what the difference is between hashes and arrays
+* What's the difference is between hashes and arrays?
-* Know how to create a new hash
+* How can you create a new hash?
-* Know how to populate that hash
+* How can you populate that hash with data?
-* Know the difference between keys and values
+* What is the difference between keys and values in a hash?
-* Change data within a hash
+* How can you change existing values within a hash?
-* Delete data from a hash
+* How can you delete existing data from a hash?
-* Iterate through a hash
-* Merge two hashes together
+* How can you merge two hashes together?

-## Creating Hashes
+### Creating Hashes

 If an array is like a shelf of bins with numbers in ascending order on it, hashes take the analogy a step further by allowing you to write the labels on the outside of the bins, which lines up more with how people act in the real world.